paulmsmith/govuk-designsystem-flow-diagram-miro/README.md

+## **Note - 27th Jan 2023**

+There is currently an issue with the [public Miro board](https://miro.com/app/board/o9J_ldS3wF8=/) preventing people from copying the assets.
+I'm working on a solution.

+---

 # GOVUK Design System Flow Diagrams for Miro
 A [Miro version](https://miro.com/app/board/o9J_ldS3wF8=/) of a popular [GOVUK Design System](https://gov.uk/design-system) based flow diagram developed by the GOVDESIGN community.